UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

 There are lots of resources to help you with using Pandas and provide nice tips, trick and examples.
-For example you can use a **cheat sheet** to quickly remember and double check which functions to use (e.g. <https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>) or usefull pages that describe the [most basic functions of Pandas](https://pandas.pydata.org/docs/user_guide/10min.html).
-You can also find lots of good examples that use Pandas online for different types of data and types of analysis (<https://realpython.com/search?q=pandas>).
+For example you can use a **cheat sheet** to quickly remember and double check which functions to use (e.g. <https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>) or useful pages that describe the [most basic functions of Pandas](https://pandas.pydata.org/docs/user_guide/10min.html).
+You can also find lots of good examples that use Pandas online for different types of data and types of analyses (<https://realpython.com/search?q=pandas>).

 Let's start with using Python again by opening your Conda environment and then opening Spyder (for detailed instructions please look back at the instruction guide).
-We start by loading some of the stand libraries in this course.
+We start by loading some of the standard libraries in this course.
 We use:

 -   Pandas (data management and data handling)